Kexin-Wei/logseq_notes/pages/LLM Agent AICamp 2025 Jan 01~05.md

 	- What service it provides out of LLM features? decision making, planning, coding
 	- How it manages to do that
 		- break down task
-		- use tool
+		- use tool or contact other agent
-		- store
+		- store query or persona